BondedMagnetSource

 Thermal burdenCore-loss split, temperature rise estimate, and cooling assumptionsHigher Bav only works if the additional loss still leaves thermal headroom.

-Material stack evidenceElectrical-steel grade, lamination thickness, joining route (welded / bonded), and the loss data that matches themSteel-level loss trends and motor-level loss trends can diverge.
-You need both before calling the decision “validated.”
+Material stack evidenceElectrical-steel grade, lamination thickness, joining route (welded / bonded), stress-relief state (as-sheared / annealed), and the loss data that matches themSteel-level loss trends and motor-level loss trends can diverge.
+You need both before calling the decision “validated,” and they must come from compatible test conditions.

 Output benefitFrame-size reduction, active-material reduction, or output-coefficient improvement stated numericallyOtherwise the “high loading” decision has cost but no quantified payoff.